 Melatonin is a hormone primarily released by the pineal gland at night and has long been associated with controlling the sleep-wake cycle.
-As a dietary supplement, it is often used for the short-term treatment of insomnia, such as from jet lag or shift work, and is typically taken orally.
+As a dietary supplement, Melatonin Gummies are often used for the short-term treatment of insomnia, such as from jet lag or shift work, and are typically taken orally.
 Evidence of its benefit for this use, however, is not strong.
 A 2017 review found that sleep onset occurred six minutes faster with use but found no change in total time asleep.

 Is Melatonin natural?